-Wiring is the heart of your homes electrical system.
+Wiring is the heart of your home’s electrical system.
 When you request an electrician to come and inspect your home, the first thing that he will do is to check the wiring system.
-Important things that the electrician will check include; if there are damaged and exposed wires.
-If your homes wiring system was done 40 years ago, then the electrician will recommend that you switch from aluminium wiring to copper wiring which is more efficient, durable and safer.
+Important things that the electrician will check include whether there are damaged and exposed wires.
+If your home’s wiring system was done more than 40 years ago, the electrician will recommend that you switch from aluminium wiring to copper wiring which is more efficient, durable and safer.
 Any damage detected on the wiring system will be recorded.

 2. Lighting and switch inspection

 The inspector will then proceed to check the lights and switches.
 He will carefully check all lighting (indoor and outdoor) to see if they are in good condition.
-If you are still using halogen lamps, the inspector will recommend that you change to LED lighting which is more energy-efficient and durable.
-Similarly, if most of your home electrical outlets are two-pronged, then the inspector will recommend that you change to three-pronged outlets which are safer and friendly to modern electric appliances.
+If you are still using halogen lamps, the inspector will recommend that you change to LED lighting, which is more energy-efficient and durable.
+Similarly, if most of your home electrical outlets are two-pronged, then the inspector will recommend that you change to three-pronged outlets, which are safer and more appropriate for modern electric appliances.

 3. Power surges

-Power surges can not only damage your valuable electrical appliances but can also lead to a fire outbreak.
+Power surges can not only damage your valuable electrical appliances, but can also lead to a fire outbreak.
 The inspector will carefully check power stability to detect if there are power surges.
-If yes, then he may recommend that you install surge protectors to reduce the risk of excess power damaging your electrical appliances.
+If there are, then he may recommend that you install surge protectors to reduce the risk of excess power damaging your electrical appliances.

 4. Electricity leak inspection

-Electricity leak usually happens if there is a problem with the wiring system.
-If you have noticed a sudden hike in your monthly electricity bill, then it could be as a result of electricity leak.
+Electricity leaks usually happen if there is a problem with the wiring system.
+If you have noticed a sudden hike in your monthly electricity bill, then it could be as a result of an electricity leak.
 The inspector will use various tools to trace where the leak is coming from.

 5. Report writing